hardin47/website/Math58/Notes/02-FoundInf.md

 ## 1/28/20 Agenda {#Jan28}
 1. Central Limit Theorem
-2. Mathematical approximation for one proportion
+2. Mathematical approximation for the distribution of one sample proportion

 ## Normal Model